 ACTION GRANTS

-Funds for projects or initiatives of any size that aim to reduce the impacts of the climate crisis.
+Funds for organizations or projects to operate for the long term and reduce the impacts of the climate crisis.

 ACTION GRANTS

-Funds for projects or initiatives of any size that aim to reduce the impacts of the climate crisis.
+Funds for organizations or projects to operate for the long term and reduce the impacts of the climate crisis.

 Deadlines